Bill Text: CA AB1986 | 2023-2024 | Regular Session | Enrolled

 (C) The publisher.

-(D) The year of publication.
+(D) The year of publication, to the extent available.

 (c) For purposes of this section, “publication” means any newspaper, periodical, magazine, or book that can be mailed through the United States Postal Service.